-Our sponsors College Hill have kindly offered a first prize of £500 for the winner and two runners up prizes of £100.
+Once again, with kind sponsorship from College Hill printers, there will be one first prize of £500 and two runners up prizes of £100.

 WHO MAY ENTER

-The competition is open only to individuals who are current FBU members.
+The competition is only open to current FBU members.

 HOW TO ENTER

 You can either enter online or by post.

 Include your full name, address, membership number, contact telephone number and email address.
 Clearly mark your entry Photo Competition 2020 and include a short description of your picture, detailing where it was taken and the story behind the photo.